JacquesIversen/pp5-react/README.md

 ### Features:

-- Alot of thought about features had to be cut due to an excessive amount of trouble fetching API information.
-This caused the timespan of the project to really slip, and therefore compromise the functionality of the site.
+- Alot of thought about features had to be cut due to an excessive amount of timeconsuming efforts.
+Alot of the couldhaves have been edited from shouldhaves due to the lack of hours left.

 - React Library’s provided a list of reusable components.
 Functionality was provided by CI - Moments tutorial .